 We’ll cover examples of ways to use SMART goals to meet short-term career goals in the next section.

-Use SMART goals to create an Individual Development Plan
+Why you need an Individual Development Plan

 Setting goals is one part of the larger formula for success.
 You may know what you want to do, but you also have to figure out what skills you have, what you lack, and where your greatest strengths and weaknesses are.